thediveo/enumflag/README.md

     "fmt"

     "github.com/spf13/cobra"
-    "github.com/thediveo/enumflag"
+    "github.com/thediveo/enumflag/v2"
 )

 // ① Define your new enum flag type.
-It can be derived from enumflag.Flag, but
+It can be derived from enumflag.Flag,
-// it doesn't need to be as long as it is compatible with enumflag.Flag, so
+// but it doesn't need to be as long as it satisfies constraints.Integer. type FooMode enumflag.Flag
-// either an int or uint.
-type FooMode enumflag.Flag

 // ② Define the enumeration values for FooMode.